andrewacashner/hearingfaithms/chapters/notes/notes-ch3.md

 two natures of Christ as man and God.

+Before further analysis we should note that this poem is part of a family of related texts, in a tradition in which texts were varied creatively for each new musical setting; this interpretation is based on the particular version set by Juan Gutiérrez de Padilla for Puebla in 1657.
+We will focus first on the poem, but it is important to remember that this version of the poem is only available in the musical partbooks, and the music shapes how we hear the poem even at a basic level of punctuation and the structure of lines and strophes.

 In an allegorical commentary on the liturgy, which was disseminated in manuscript and print versions across the Hispanic world---including copies in Puebla---Guillelmus Durandus called the whole time from the fall of Adam to the